CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What Is a Nursery Rhyme?

 That said, if you’ve ever cocked your head in response to the interesting or even dark language used in some nursery rhymes, you wouldn’t be alone.
 It’s true that many nursery rhyme songs have somewhat questionable lyrics that reflect the period of their origin.
-In other words, the words make more sense when put into historical context.
-To that end, you’ll want to be thoughtful when choosing what nursery songs to share with your kiddo based on their unique personality.
-The good news is that there are a few modern alternatives to enjoy.
+In other words, the lyrics make more sense when put them into historical context.
+To that end, you’ll want to be thoughtful when choosing what nursery songs to share with your kiddo based on their age and unique personality.
+The good news is that there are a few modern alternatives to enjoy too!

 How Do Nursery Rhymes Benefit Kids?